 Activity Community Outcome Council Role Operation of a parking enforcement scheme.
-Strong Community This activity supports the Strong Community outcome as the provision of parking spaces in the Levin CBD helps to enable people to access the goods and Regulator services provided in the Levin town centre.
-Vibrant Economy This patie is a large and a state of the Miles and a state This activity also supports the Vibrant economies outcome in that the provision of monitored parking helps to ensure parking availability for businesses and their customers in the Levin CBD.
+Strong Community Regulator This activity supports the Strong Community outcome as the provision of parking spaces in the Levin CBD helps to enable people to access the goods and services provided in the Levin town centre.
+Vibrant Economy This activity also supports the Vibrant economies outcome in that the provision of monitored parking helps to ensure parking availability for businesses and their customers in the Levin CBD.

-Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41 All parking restricted areas in Levin will be enforced under the provisions of Council's Bylaw and the Land Transport Regulations.
-Vibrant economy Strong Community Parking infringement explanations are responded to within 5 business days of receipt.
-Achieve Achieve Achieve Achieve
+Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41 All parking restricted areas in Levin will be enforced Vibrant economy Parking infringement explanations are responded to within 5 business days of receipt.
+Achieve Achieve Achieve Achieve under the provisions of Council's Bylaw and the Land Transport Regulations.
+Strong Community